The Ins and Outs of Satellite Vessel Tracking

 What really stood out for me is how he clearly articulated the benefits and drawbacks of terrestrial AIS and satellite AIS.
-Terrestrial AIS provides cost-effective, near-real-time vessel tracking when vessels are in coastal waters.
+Terrestrial AIS provides cost-effective, near-real-time vessel tracking from space when vessels are in coastal waters.
 However, once a ship is in open seas and away from shore, terrestrial AIS becomes less effective.
 As Dean pointed out, shore-based AIS receivers are limited to about a 50 mile (80 km) radius.

 If you are talking about Maritime Domain Awareness (MDA) and having visibility of vessels that are going to transition from international waters to coastal waters, terrestrial AIS is limiting, This is where satellite AIS comes in.